floroz/learn-german/README.md

 We are currently focusing on A1 topics.
 As you progress, this document will be updated to reflect your journey.

+## Processing Temporary Notes (tmp.md)

+When new notes are added to `tmp.md`, follow these steps:

+1.  **Read the entire 'tmp.md' file.**
+2.  **Understand and categorize all the elements in there.**
+3.  **Review whether the new learnings are already included in other files.**
+4.  **Abstract away from the notes into creating a structured learning.** For example, if it's a list of verbs, some should go into `verbs.md`, or new examples should be added to existing files (e.g., a verb about eating should generate an example in `3-eating-and-drinking.md`).
+5.  **Ensure all spelling is correct.**
+6.  **Synthesize the content to avoid redundancy.**

 ## Table of Contents

 ### A1 Topics